 AVAILABLE AS:1 LBBulkPack, 3 OZ Package, 3.5 OZ Tin, 1 OZ TastingSample

 Package size is 3 ounces of full leaf tea, which yields approximately 37-38 first cups.
 Tin size is 4 ounces which yields about 43-44 first cups.
 Bulk one pound is available for about 200 cups.
 Tasting sample is 1 ounce for about 10-12 cups.

-BREWING: One full teaspoon for every 8 oz of boiling 175-180°F fresh water.
+BREWING: One full teaspoon for every 8 oz of 175-180°F fresh water.
 Steep for 2-3 minutes or longer to desired taste.

 Want to know more ?

 The Kokopelli - A 1930's term given to one of the most recognized images found in historic cultural heritage sites in the southwest:

 More accurately named “The Fluteplayer” is found in rock art petroglyphs (carved) and pictographs (painted or dyed) from somewhere around 100 AD to 1400 AD.
 The classic design includes a hump, a phallus, and a flute.
 Occasionally the legs appear deformed, sometimes shown with animals, and even associated with rain making.
 The Fluteplayer is thought to be identified, or translated today, as a minstrel, hunter, bringer of rain, and a fertility figure (but no one really knows).